Bertrand256/dash-masternode-tool/doc/config-connection-proxy.md

 ![Public connection configuration window](img/dmt-config-dlg-public.png)

 If you see connections and all three are checked (enabled) you don't need to do anything.
-If you see connections but they are not enabled, you just need to enable them.
+If you see connections, but they are not enabled, you just need to enable them.
 I also suggest deactivating all other connections, since these may be connections from an old configuration.

 If any of the listed "predefined" nodes are missing or are incomplete, follow these steps:
  * Select all the text from the block below and copy to the clipboard (do not miss the square brackets at the beginning and the end of the text), for Dash MAINNET: